TheWidlarzGroup/rn-emoji-keyboard/docs/docs/api/modal.md

 ### <TitleWithRequiredBadge>`onEmojiSelected`</TitleWithRequiredBadge>

 Callback fired when the emoji is selected.
 The passed function expose an object with selected emoji data.
-It also returns `alreadySelected` boolean indicating whether pressed emoji is already selected or not (see [selectedEmojis](#selectedemojis)). 'sourceInfo' will returned as second argument to get the pressed component information
+It also returns `alreadySelected` boolean indicating whether pressed emoji is already selected or not (see [selectedEmojis](#selectedemojis)). 'sourceInfo' will returned as the second argument to help identify which emoji component have changed.

 <ApiTable typeVal='(emoji: { emoji, name, slug, unicode_version, alreadySelected }) => void' defaultVal='undefined'/>